 The CBE Teacher Credential is offered as an open-enrollment course, meaning you can start the course at any time.

 How long does it take to complete the CBE

 Teacher Credential course?

 The CBE Teacher Credential is offered in a CBE format, so how long it takes to complete depends on your prior knowledge.
 For someone new to CBE, it can take around 3 hours per module and there are 5 modules.
 For someone with more experience with the competencies, it might only take 1-2 hours per module.
-The course can and should be completed in one semester.

 What is the format of the CBE Teacher

 The CBE Teacher Credential course is offered in a CBE format to help faculty get the experience of learning in a CBE format.
 The course is self-paced with optional learning activities.
 The only work that counts toward your grade are the required summative assessments in each module.
 Faculty must earn competency on all of the learning objectives to successfully complete the course.